 - 1. The student's parent or guardian; - 2.
-An individual who is at least eighteen years of age and designated in writing by the student's parent or guardian to receive the medication; or emergencies occurring while students are on Corporation property (including being transported in vehicles owned, leased, or operated by Corporation); and during Corporation events, even if held outside of Corporation property (for example, prom or field trips).
+An individual who is at least eighteen years of age and designated in writing by the student's parent or guardian to receive the medication; or

 Do Not Resuscitate (DNR) Orders / Physician Orders for Scope of Treatment (POST) Forms